Ethxnzxo/WHSTechNotes/journal.md

 Drones could be good and bad because it can reduce energy and time because delivery drones can be charged easier than refilling gas.

+# December 9, 2025

+AI selfdriving can be bad because unexpected things can ahppen before the AI can react that a human can react fastert too